verbb/social-feed/docs/providers/instagram.md

 1. Save the Social Feeds source, ready to connect.

 ### Step 4: Connect to Instagram
-1. In the Social Feeds feed settings, click the **Connect** button and login to Instagram/Facebook.
+1. In the Social Feeds source settings, click the **Connect** button and login to Instagram.
+1. Ensure you pick the Facebook Business account associated with the Instagram account you need to access.
+1. Ensure you pick the Facebook Page that has admin access to your Instagram account.
+1. Ensure you pick the Instagram Account to access.

 ### Step 5: Select your Instagram Business Account
 1. Select the **Instagram Business Account** that is linked to your Facebook page, to pull content from.